stepancheg/rust-protobuf/doc/past-present-future.md

 ## Past

 I started rust-protobuf 7 years ago (time flies).
-I wanted to implement something and found that there's no protobuf implementation in Rust.
+I wanted to implement something and found no protobuf implementation in Rust.

 So I decided to implement it.
 Implementation took quite a lot of time, and I didn't implement that other project I wanted rust-protobuf to be used for.